top of page

 hopkins-88.jpg

-Hallie Bost Wright Hopkins (1885-1978)
+Hallie Bost Wright Hopkins

 Inducted in 1988

 With her husband, John F. Wright, and their five-year old daughter Patricia, entrepreneur Hallie Bost Wright first saw Arizona's Yuma Valley in 1917.
 The Wrights came to the area from San Angelo, Texas, at the request of a relative, Wilson Edwards, who needed workers for his cotton farm which was located between Somerton and Gadsden.
 He paid their way and was reimbursed from their wages of $1.25 per day.
-Edwards and his wife, Desda, and their daughters, Violet and Gladys met the Wrights at the Southern Pacific Depot when they arrived.
-For five and one-half months, the family lived in a tent and picked the long staple Pima Cotton.
+Edwards and his wife, Desda, and their daughters, Violet and Gladys, met the Wrights at the Southern Pacific Depot when they arrived.
+For five and one-half months, the family lived in a tent and picked the long staple Pima cotton.

 John and Hallie Wright remained in the area and moved to a farm between Somerton and Gadsden.
 When it became necessary for Hallie to support herself and her daughter in 1924, she chose to stay in the Somerton area.
-She operated A 300 acre farm on shares with one of the local banks. although she had been offered employment by Judge J. H. Westover, editor of The Morning Sun.
+She operated A 300-acre farm on shares with one of the local banks, although she had been offered employment by Judge J. H. Westover, editor of The Morning Sun.

-As business increased, Hallie bought more trucks to add to her original 1 1/2 ton Dodge flatbed and hired more drivers.
+As business increased, Hallie bought more trucks to add to her original 1 and 1/2-ton Dodge flatbed and hired more drivers.
 Supervising the business and still having time to devote to her daughter meant Hallie worked long hours.
-Arising at 4 or 5 a.m., she would drive to the gin yards, some of them as far as fifteen miles away, and using a flashlight would mark the bales that her drivers were to pick up.
+Arising at 4 or 5 AM, she would drive to the gin yards, some of them as far as fifteen miles away, and using a flashlight would mark the bales that her drivers were to pick up.
 She would return home to awaken Patricia and get her off to school, then spend the rest of the day keeping track of the men and the trucks.
 Her day usually ended about 10:30 p.m.

 bottom of page